-Professor Jill Slay is currently the University of South Australia SmartSat Professorial Chair of Cybersecurity and researches in the SmartSat Australian Co-operative Research Centre (CRC).
+Professor Jill Slay is currently the University of South Australia SmartSat Professorial Chair of Cybersecurity.
 Her current work focuses on the context of satellite cybersecurity and resilience.
-She has been an Affiliate Faculty member with Professor Corey Schou at Idaho State University for nearly twenty years.
+Professor Slay has been an Affiliate Faculty member with Professor Corey Schou at Idaho State University for nearly 20 years.
 She has published more than 140 outputs in information assurance, critical infrastructure protection, security and forensic computing.
-She has completed the supervision of 20 PhDs and many Masters and Honours theses and has been awarded over AUD 5 million in research income.has established an international research reputation in cyber security (particularly Digital Forensics, Cyber Intelligence and Cyberwarfare) and has worked in collaboration with the Australian Federal and State governments and with many industry partners.
+Professor Slay has completed the supervision of 20 PhDs and many Masters and Honours theses and has been awarded over AUD $5 million in research income.
+Professor Slay has established an international research reputation in cyber security (particularly Digital Forensics, Cyber Intelligence and Cyberwarfare) and has worked in collaboration with the Australian Federal and State governments and with many industry partners.